Runge–Kutta methods: Stability

+where e stands for the vector of ones.
+The function r is called the stability function.
+It follows from the formula that r is the quotient of two polynomials of degree s if the method has s stages.
+Explicit methods have a strictly lower triangular matrix A, which implies that det(I − zA) = 1 and that the stability function is a polynomial.

+The numerical solution to the linear test equation decays to zero if | r(z) | < 1 with z = hλ.
+The set of such z is called the domain of absolute stability.
+In particular, the method is said to be absolute stable if all z with Re(z) < 0 are in the domain of absolute stability.
+The stability function of an explicit Runge–Kutta method is a polynomial, so explicit Runge–Kutta methods can never be A-stable.

+If the method has order p, then the stability function satisfies $r(z) = \textrm{e}^z + O(z^{p+1})$ as $z \to 0$.
+Thus, it is of interest to study quotients of polynomials of given degrees that approximate the exponential function the best.
+These are known as Padé approximants.
+A Padé approximant with numerator of degree m and denominator of degree n is A-stable if and only if m ≤ n ≤ m + 2.

+The Gauss–Legendre method with s stages has order 2s, so its stability function is the Padé approximant with m = n = s.
+It follows that the method is A-stable.
+This shows that A-stable Runge–Kutta can have arbitrarily high order.
+In contrast, the order of A-stable linear multistep methods cannot exceed two.

 Adaptive Runge–Kutta methods

 Adaptive methods are designed to produce an estimate of the local truncation error of a single Runge–Kutta step.
 This is done by having two methods, one with order $p$ and one with order $p - 1$.
 These methods are interwoven, i.e., they have common intermediate steps.
 Thanks to this, estimating the error has little or negligible computational cost compared to a step with the higher-order method.

 During the integration, the step size is adapted such that the estimated error stays below a user-defined threshold: If the error is too high, a step is repeated with a lower step size; if the error is much smaller, the step size is increased to save time.
 This results in an (almost), optimal step size, which saves computation time.
 Moreover, the user does not have to spend time on finding an appropriate step size.